Takagi: Moreover, you acted exactly how you thought you would. That's why I won't stop teasing you, Nishikata.

 - Will They or Won't They?: While Takagi is pretty obvious in her interest in Nishikata, Nishikata is either unable to accept she's genuinely interested in him or brushes it off as her teasing him.
-Chapter 31 and the Moto Takagi-san spin-off suggests they do get together.
-Now the only question is when?
+Chapter 31 and (Moto) Takagi-san reveal that they do get together.

-- Wrong Name Outburst: A variation in Moto Takagi-san.
-Nishikata accidentally refers to Takagi by her maiden name when she brings him his lunch, a result of the two of them being back at their old high school.
+- Wrong Name Outburst: A variation in (Moto) Takagi-san.
+Nishikata accidentally refers to Takagi by her maiden name when she brings him his lunch, a result of the two of them being back at their old middle school.

 - Yank the Dog's Chain: The few times Nishikata actually has the upper hand or comes close to it, he fails to capitalize on it or gets outsmarted by Takagi: